 The beauty of this LEGO 16+ set is that it offers a challenge for builders and fans of the movies

 The design of this Apocalypseburg region looks a little like it was thrown together from old parts in a haphazard manner.
 This look, with the wonky walls, weird additions and eclectic use of bricks is deceiving.
 Builders may assume that this a simple construction, but there is great attention to detail in the placement of the hide-outs, the design of the leaning Statue of Liberty and the little details in the exterior.
-There are 3178 pieces in total, from the street signs and building interior features, to the new barbed wire.
+There are 3178 pieces in total in this huge Lego set, from the street signs and building interior features, to the new barbed wire.
 Once complete, fans of the LEGO movies will have a “realistic” piece of Apocalypseburg to call their own.